CompulsiveCoder/sketchbuilder/readme.txt

 To install to a new location run the following 2 commands in the terminal:

 wget https://raw.githubusercontent.com/CompulsiveCoder/sketchbuilder/master/run-from-git.sh

 sudo sh run-from-git.sh

-Wait for a message that looks like this:
+Wait for a message that looks like this (it might take a while):

 Listening on address: 0.0.0.0
 Root directory: /home/[user]/projects/sketchbuilder/src/WWW